fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

+# IE CDT Time Series Analysis and Signal Processing Lab, University of Oxford

-# Deep Learning for Time Series Forecasting
+## Deep Learning for Time Series Forecasting

+### Fernando Moreno-Pino, University of Oxford (fernando.moreno-pino@eng.ox.ac.uk).

 This repository implements two deep learning models for time series forecasting: `DeepAR` ("DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks") and `ConvTrans` ("Enhancing the Locality and Breaking the Memory Bottleneck of Transformer on Time Series Forecasting").
 See references below.